python/cpython/Doc/library/io.rst

 .. class:: BufferedReader(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered binary stream over a readable, sequential :class:`RawIOBase` raw binary stream.
+   A buffered binary stream providing higher-level access to a readable, sequential :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedIOBase`.

    When reading data from this object, a larger amount of data may be